derailment/ansible-cumulus-ospf/README.md

 # ansible-cumulus-ospf
-Using Ansible to automate configuration of OSPF routing on Cumulus Linux switch
+Using Ansible to automate configuration of OSPF routing on Cumulus Linux switches